 Well over the last year we’ve invested a lot of time & effort in Playlisty trying to keep that kind of disappointment to a minimum.
 Here’s how:

-- First of all, wherever possible we match using the album or EP (which is usually associated with artwork) as well as the track itself.
-So when you match with (say) Spotify you are getting the same track from the same album, not just the same track.
+- First of all, with Playlisty you can match using the album or EP (which is usually associated with artwork) as well as the track itself.
+So when you match with (say) Spotify you can ensure you are getting the same track from the same album, not just the same track.

 - If an album or EP isn’t available to match against but there are still a number of different covers for Playlisty to choose from, Playlisty uses a complex algorithm to try to ensure you get the “best” artwork.
-For example we always avoid “best of” albums and compilation albums where possible and instead try to pick singles or original artist albums.
+Starting with Playlisty 3.2 we give you control over this algorithm so that, as far as is possible, you get the artwork (or audio quality) you want.
+To learn about the algorithm control features in Playlisty 3.2 click here.

 - Sometimes things will still look odd, often because (Spotify, we’re looking at you) we get given the “wrong” album by a music service.
 We try to correct these situations where possible, so if (for example) there are 5 tracks from album A and 1 track from album B even though that track was also available on album A, we’ll use the album A version instead.